bpetrikovics/teamspeak3-music-control/README.md

 This is not a musicbot by itself, but rather a Web frontend with a quick howto that explains the process of setting up a stock Teamspeak client to act as a remote-controlled music player.

+Originally, this was something I made for myself and friends to provide background music for online games but decided to publish it due to others being interested.

 The interface itself is written in Perl using the Mojolicious framework running on Linux.
 You could probably use almost any distribution, I made it for and tested on Debian 8.
 Should work perfectly in virtual machines as well, so you can also run this on your Windows desktop in Virtualbox to have your bot in a nice and contained environment.